WrestleMania XXVI: Reception

 The event has received mixed to positive reviews from critics.
 Canadian Online Explorer's professional wrestling section gave the entire event 6.5 out of 10, down from its WrestleMania 25 rating of 9 out of 10.
 The Money in the Bank ladder match received 7 out of 10, the World Heavyweight Championship match received 8 out of 10 and the WWE Championship received 6.5 out of 10.
 The main event received a 9.5 out of 10 rating.
-WrestleMania 26 was also ranked 1st by Youtube wrestling channel Cultaholic in their 2020 ranking of every 2010 PPV from Worst to Best.
-The main event itself was ranked as the Best WrestleMania Main Event of All Time by the channel in their 2019 ranking of "Every WrestleMania Main Event Ranked From Worst To Best."
+WrestleMania 26 was also ranked 1st by YouTube wrestling channel Cultaholic in their 2020 ranking of every 2010 PPV from Worst to Best.

+The main event was ranked as the best WrestleMania main event of all time by Cultaholic in 2019.
+Drew McIntyre, who was originally supposed to face The Undertaker at the event, called the bout "a phenomenal match".